The Company’s Arms were granted in 1979 and then re-granted by the 2012 Royal Charter.

 Each tower has an arched entrance with a portcullis gate, one fully open, another half open and the third closed.
 These gates illustrate the various stages of accounts preparation from the beginning, through balancing the books, to finally closing off the books once the accounts have been completed.

-The griffin atop each tower, in the watchful or “regardant” pose, is traditionally a guardian of treasure in heraldy.
-The combination of red, white and blue on the shield is a secondary reference to our Members’ nationwide reach.
+The griffin atop each tower, in the watchful or “regardant” pose, is traditionally a guardian of treasure in heraldry.
+The combination of red, white and blue on the shield is a secondary reference to Members’ nationwide reach.

 The crest’s scale balance reflects our motto ‘True and Fair’ and also echoes the scales carried by Economia, the main charge in the Arms of the Institute of Chartered Accountants in England and Wales.